Introduction

 Defining Our Segmentation Goal

-Let’s build our segmentation framework starting with four basic groups based on recency:
+Four basic groups based on recency:

 Customer segmentation based on recency showing four tiers